yosemitebandit/bugle/readme.md

 The organization of `src/`:

     - src/
-       |- home.html
-       |- about.html
+       |- meta/
        |- projects/
        |- notes/
        |- templates/
        |- css/
        \- js/

-That is to say, `home.html` and `about.html` are vanilla html, and frankly quite boring.
+The root and about pages are contained in `meta/`.
+These pages are HTML, not markdown, and are injected into the `base.html` template.

-The content is in `projects/` and `notes/`, in the form of markdown files:
+The real content is in `projects/` and `notes/`, in the form of markdown files:

     - src/
        |- projects/